phonegap/phonegap-docs/docs/2-tutorials/2-develop/embed-webview.html.md

 	`$ cordova-ios/bin/create HybridIOSApp org.sample.hybridiosapp HybridIOSApp`

 3. From the console in the root project, use [plugman](https://github.com/apache/cordova-plugman) to add any desired plugins to your project.
-If you don’t have plugman, you can install it via npm.
+If you don't have plugman, you can install it via npm.
 (You should add the [Cordova console plugin](https://github.com/apache/cordova-plugin-console) at minimum on iOS so you can receive log messages):

     `$ plugman install --platform ios --project . --plugin cordova-plugin-console`